Last updated: June 18, 2026

 SSI for a child with a disability

-Start with SSA’s SSI child rules and be ready to share medical records, school evaluations, IEP or 504 records, therapy notes, medications, hospital stays, and daily-care details.
-Explain what your child needs help with at home, at school, in the community, and at night.
+Be ready to share medical records, school evaluations, IEP or 504 records, therapy notes, medications, hospital stays, behavior reports, and daily-care details.
+Explain what your child needs help with at home, at school, in the community, during appointments, and at night.

-Reality check: Many families are denied at first or need to send more records.
-Watch every deadline.
-If SSA denies SSI, appeal on time and send updated records.
+Reality check: SSI can take time, and many families need to send more records or appeal.
+If SSA denies SSI, file the appeal on time and send updated records.

 IHSS for children

-In-Home Supportive Services may pay for authorized in-home care tasks so a disabled child can remain safely at home.
-For children, IHSS may include personal care, some domestic services, accompaniment to medical appointments, paramedical services ordered by a licensed provider, and protective supervision when the child has a qualifying safety risk because of functional limits.
+In-Home Supportive Services may authorize in-home care tasks so a disabled child can remain safely at home.
+CDSS says IHSS for children may include personal care, certain domestic services, accompaniment to health-related appointments or alternative resource sites, paramedical services, and protective supervision when needed because of the child’s functional limits.

 Reality check: IHSS is not based only on a diagnosis.
-The county looks at tasks, time, and need.
-A child may need more proof if the county says the care is only normal care for the child’s age.
+The county looks at tasks, time, records, safety risks, and what help is beyond ordinary care for a child of that age.

 Regional centers and Early Start

 Call your local regional center and ask for intake.
-There is no charge for the eligibility assessment.
-Parent-to-parent help is also available through Family Resource Centers, which can help families understand Early Start, regional center, and school systems.
+Parent-to-parent help is also available through Family Resource Centers, which help families understand Early Start, regional centers, and local supports.
+If your child is already a regional center client, ask about service coordination, respite, behavior supports, intake timelines, appeal rights, and the Self-Determination Program if it may fit later.

-Reality check: Regional center eligibility is not the same as an IEP, SSI, or Medi-Cal.
+Reality check: Regional center eligibility is not the same as an IEP, SSI, Medi-Cal, or IHSS.
 A child can qualify for one system and not another.
 Keep each application moving separately.

 Special education, IEPs, and 504 plans